Color Contrast Checker

 How Contrast Ratios Are Calculated

-The Mathematics Behind Contrast
+The Math Behind Contrast

 - Relative luminance formula: L = 0.2126 × R + 0.7152 × G + 0.0722 × B